rgordon95/erc20Test/README.md

 # MetaCoin folder
    this folder contains an unboxed example from truffle.

-# advancedSmartContractEx
+# advancedSmartContractEx folder
-   this folder contains a crowdfunding contract to run the contents of this folder first install dependencies by running 'npm install' in the project directory
+   this folder contains a crowdfunding contract to run the contents of this folder first install dependencies by running
+     >'npm install' in the project directory